Is the Amex Blue Cash Preferred annual fee worth it?

 The Blue Cash Preferred® Card from American Express is a cash back credit card geared toward folks who spend a lot at U.S. supermarkets and U.S. gas stations, as well as for select U.S. streaming services and transit.

 Those are big expenses in most households, especially if you have a large family.
-Because these common expenses are bonus categories, it’s not hard to spend enough to offset the Blue Cash Preferred annual fee of $95 (see rates & fees).
+Because these common expenses are bonus categories, it’s not hard to spend enough to offset the Blue Cash Preferred introductory annual fee for $0 for one year, then $95 (see rates & fees).
 On top of that, you’ll earn a $250 statement credit after meeting spending requirements.

 If you like the rewards setup, this card has some of the best returns in the most popular spending categories.
 That’s why it’s one of the best grocery credit cards for cash back — quite a big deal as COVID-19 sinks its claws into the travel industry, as well as entertainment, restaurant, and most of the other big purchases we often make.
 Cash back credit cards are worth adding to your arsenal, especially in this climate.